Popcorn Chicken

 - In a separate bowl, whisk together the cornflour, smoked paprika, oregano, and mustard powder.

-- Add oil to a deep frying pan and place over medium heat.
-Drain the chicken from the buttermilk.
+- Add oil to a deep frying pan and place it over medium heat.
+Wait for the temperature to reach 350-375°F. Drain the chicken from the buttermilk.

 - Moving quickly, dip the chicken pieces in the dry mixture until completely coated.
 Add them to the hot oil and fry for 2-3 minutes or until golden and crispy.